Troubleshooting volume issues - AWS Storage Gateway

 In contrast, an example of not needing to take action when a volume has the PASS THROUGH status is when the volume is waiting to be bootstrapped because another volume is currently being bootstrapped.
 The gateway bootstraps volumes one at a time.

 Infrequently, the PASS THROUGH status can indicate that a disk allocated for an upload buffer has failed.
 In this is the case, you should remove the disk.
-For more information, see Volume Gateway.
+For more information, see Working with Volume Gateway storage resources.
 For information about volume status, see Understanding Volume Statuses and Transitions.

 You Want to Verify Volume Integrity and Fix Possible Errors